serrMax/pi_cam_stream/README.md

-# Raspberry pi and pi camera module can be perfect solution 😎
+# Raspberry pi and pi camera module combination is the perfect solution 😎